bopopescu/campus-cow/README.md

 # CampusCow
-Multiplayer, location-based Android application
+Multiplayer, location-based Android application inspired by the flash game [Find the Invisible Cow](http://findtheinvisiblecow.com/)

 # Description
-‣ Campus Cow is a location-based, multiplayer, Android application, inspired by the flash game [Find the Invisible Cow](http://findtheinvisiblecow.com/).

 ‣ Each player can choose to be a cowboy or a cow.
 There can only be one cow.
 The first cowboy to find the cow wins the game.

 ‣ To win, a cowboy must be within 50m of the cow.
 The color of each player's geomarker tells the player how close they are to the cow.